agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

 ## For unit test, the test script is located in back-end/test firectory

-so you need to fo to `back-end` directory
+so you need to go to `back-end` directory

 then run `npm test`.